| Written by Mark Buzinkay

 One alternative approach is to automate specific process steps to minimize, or even exclude human intervention.
 Human errors occur: every human movement in a yard is a potential incident.
 Consequently, automating services is a reasonable approach to maximize safety and making reefer logistics much easier.

 In the case of reefer management, most refrigerated containers are monitored manually.
-Crew members read and check the temperature and power supply periodically of every reefer in the terminal.
+Crew members periodically read and check the temperature and power supply of every reefer in the terminal.
 This task involves a lot of movement in the yard, which is not only tiresome but interrupts operations as well.
 Yard cranes must stop when manual reefer monitoring is underway.
 These cranes cannot serve an entire rack or block for the duration of the inspection.
 To record the temperature of every reefer takes some time and the yard cranes become a bottleneck that impacts productivity.
 Finally, a container terminal risks missing deadlines.

 Remote reefer monitoring avoids this.
 All reefer monitoring work is performed automatically, and all data is transferred to a central server.
 Instead of walking between reefers, operations managers and dockers can access real-time data on desktop or mobile devices.
 Container handling is not disrupted, and all processes can continue as planned, providing reliable services to customers and meeting operation timetables.